parking-data-standards/apds2netex/README.md

 # Reference Documents
 ## APDS
 Copies of the APDS specifications can be found here: [APDS Specifications](/specs/APDS)
-In addition to the specifications, the project has been based on the contents of the GitHub repository published at [https://github.com/parkingdata/spec](https://github.com/parkingdata/spec) describing the APDS-favoured interface specification..
+In addition to the specifications, the project has been based on the contents of the GitHub repository published at [https://github.com/parkingdata/spec](https://github.com/parkingdata/spec) describing the APDS-favoured interface specification.

 ## NeTEx
-Copies of the NeTEx specifications that this project is based on can be found in this repository:
+Copies of the NeTEx specifications (French profile) that this project is based on can be found in this repository:
 * [NF_Profil-NeTEx-pour-les-ParkingsF-v1.2a.pdf](/specs/NeTEx/NF_Profil-NeTEx-pour-les-ParkingsF-v1.2a.pdf)
 * [Profil-NeTEx-elements-communsF-v2.2.pdf](/specs/NeTEx/Profil-NeTEx-elements-communsF-v2.2.pdf) _(only the elements used in the Parking Profile)_